 - Use a Dutch oven or heavy stockpot with a tight-fitting or heavy lid.

-- Remove the bay leaf from the soup before eating.
-Its sharp edges could pose a choking hazard.
+- Remove the bay leaves from the soup before eating.
+Their sharp edges could pose a choking hazard.
 I find it easier to remove it before making the dumplings.

 - If you’re looking for an easy way to add chicken to this recipe, shredded rotisserie chicken can be a great option.
 Ready-cooked rotisserie chickens are available in almost every local grocery store, warehouse store, Walmart, and Target.